 Placement in a page

 The toolbar should live as close to possible to the content it controls.
-For a card view, the toolbar should be placed inside of the page header, above the card grid.
+For a card view or similar views, the toolbar should be placed inside of the page header.
 This arrangement is also recommended if the user may switch between views (e.g. view as cards or as a list).
+You may optionally apply the

 The toolbar on mobile